vshlyagin/telegram-bot-api/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to ccover:

+* Ruby version 3.0.2

-* Ruby version
+* Ruby on rails version 7.0.8

-* System dependencies
+* to set gems:

-* Configuration
+* bundle install

-* Database creation
+* Database creation: rake db:create

-* Database initialization
+* Database initialization: rake db:migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...